The Adventures of Milo and Otis: Critical reception

+Reviews for the US version were positive, with an 80% approval rating on Rotten Tomatoes, based on 10 reviews and an average rating of 6.9/10.
+Metacritic assigned the film a weighted average score of 72 out of 100, based on 7 critics, indicating "generally favourable reviews".

-Animal cruelty allegations
+Animal welfare allegations

-When the film was first released, several Australian animal rights organizations raised allegations of animal cruelty during filming and called for a boycott.
-The Sunday Mail reported at the time that Animal Liberation Queensland founder Jacqui Kent alleged the killing of more than 20 kittens during production and added that she was disturbed by reports from Europe which alleged that other animals had been injured, as in one case where a producer had allegedly broken a cat's paw to make it appear unsteady on its feet.
-Other scenes that were the source of controversy were a scene of a cat falling off a cliff and trying to climb back up, and a scene of a pug fighting a bear, all of which were deleted from the American version.
-Kent said her organization had a number of complaints from people who had seen the film and were concerned that it could not have been made without cruelty.
+When the film was released, some animal welfare organizations alleged to have had a number of complaints from people who had seen the film and were concerned that it could not have been made without cruelty.
 The Tasmanian and Victorian branches of the RSPCA also alleged abuse.

-The film was reported to have the approval of the American Humane Society, despite not having their officers present during filming.
-The American Humane Association attempted to investigate cruelty rumors through "contacts in Europe who normally have information on movies throughout the world".
+The film was reported to have the approval of the American Humane Society.
+The American Humane Association attempted to investigate cruelty rumors through "contacts in Europe who normally have information on movies throughout the world."
 While noting that the contacts had also heard the allegations, they were unable to verify them.
 The organization also reported, "We have tried through humane people in Japan, and through another Japanese producer to determine if these rumors are true, but everything has led to a dead end."
 The same report noted that several Japanese Humane Societies allowed their names to be used in connection with the film and that the film "shows no animals being injured or harmed."

+In October 1998, the Japanese magazine Josei Jishin published allegations of animal cruelty during the production of Koneko Monogatari (The Adventures of Milo and Otis).
+The claims were made by Mikio Hata (畑 三喜雄), the younger brother of director Masanori Hata, who was also credited as the film's animal director.

+In the issue dated 6 October 1998, Mikio Hata stated:

+"My brother was the main culprit, but everyone there, including me, was an accomplice...
+Chatran died... it was an accident... you could even say he was killed..."

+A follow-up on 20 October 1998 included anonymous staff testimony supporting his claims, such as anesthesia overdoses, cliff-throwing, and proposed surgical interventions on animals including sewing piglets together.

+At the time, Masanori Hata denied the accusations in a rival magazine, Josei Seven (Shogakukan), as corroborated by a 2014 summary in *Excite / Lite‑ra*.